pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/install/migrating-3.0.md

 ## Required updates for automation API users

-The Pulumi 3.0 beta includes the final preview of the Automation API, which standardizes the namespace requirements for Automation API.
+The Pulumi 3.0 rc includes the final preview of the Automation API, which standardizes the namespace requirements for Automation API.
 You need to update programs that use automation API to use the following namespaces:

 {{< chooser language "javascript,typescript,python,go,csharp" >}}